msg-systems/uica-stack/README.md

 ## Standard set of frameworks

-`msg-js-spa-framework` cherry picks the best frameworks to cover most of the layers.
-Some layers will not be handled by `msg-js-spa-framework` since they are too application specific and should not be handled globally like 'Interface Elements' or 'Optical Theme'.
+`uica-stack` cherry picks the best frameworks to cover most of the layers.
+Some layers will not be handled by `uica-stack` since they are too application specific and should not be handled globally like 'Interface Elements' or 'Optical Theme'.

 Each concrete SPA must fill this layers with proper libraries or frameworks on its own.
 Take a look at [msg-js-spa-widgets](https://github.com/msg-systems/msg-js-spa-widgets) if you need assistance for layer 'Interface Elements' and 'Optical Theme'.